 Protective orders (also called "restraining orders") are court orders requiring a named individual to remain a certain distance away from another named individual, often in the wake of a stalking or domestic violence charge.
-There are four (4) kinds of protective orders available to Washington state residents: restraining orders, domestic violence protection orders, no-contact orders, and civil anti-harassment protection orders.
+There are five kinds of protective orders available to Washington state residents: anti-harassment protection orders, stalking protection orders, domestic violence protection orders, sexual assault protection orders, and extreme risk protection orders (temporary).

 The main provisions of Washington's protective order laws are highlighted in the chart below, with links to additional resources.

 || § 7.105.050 et seq. of the Washington Revised Code